Mahora65/encrypt-pdf/README.md

 ## Features

 - GUI application
-- Encrypt PDF which has a mactching file name with the username in input excel
+- Encrypt PDF which has a matching file name with the username in input excel
 - Creat a new files with the same name of the original files with suffix `-Encrypted`